Do I really need to wear sunscreen everyday? Even in the winter?

 What are the "marketed" controversial ingredients in suncare?

 None of bü’s products include parabens, oxybenzone, Retinyl Palmitate (Vit A) or synthetic fragrances, BUT, our sprays use FDA approved chemical ingredients and no conclusive evidence that any of these are of harm to human beings.
-We have seen the evidence that our products work and protect human beings from sunburns.
+We have seen the evidence that our products work and protect human beings from sunburns, we have not seen or have heard of side effects.
+I have been personally using our formulations for over 26 years.

 Why is bü different from other sunscreens?

 bü products are Anhydrous (no water) which makes it difficult for bacterial growth.
-We recognize that traditional sunscreen is the farthest thing from “feels good”, so we strive to formulate products that you and your family actually want to put on: they are lightweight, never greasy or sticky and easily absorb into skin. bü has Broad Spectrum protection, which means it protects skin from UVA rays, UVB rays and IRA rays.
+We recognize that traditional sunscreen is the farthest thing from “feels good”, so we strive to formulate products that you and your family actually want to put on: they are lightweight, not greasy or sticky and easily absorb into skin. bü has Broad Spectrum protection, which means it protects skin from UVA rays, UVB rays and IRA rays.

 Do bü products expire?